Edit on GitHub

 NOTE:

-• This instructions were tested on Ubuntu 16.04 and ROS Kinetic Kame.
+• These instructions were tested on Ubuntu 22.04 and ROS2 Humble Hawksbill.

-• If you want more specfic information about OpenMANIPULATOR-X, please refer to the OpenMANIPULATOR-X e-Manual.
+• If you want more specific information about OpenMANIPULATOR-X operation, please refer to the OpenMANIPULATOR-X eManual page.

 NOTE: